 And as was the system followed by the Aztec military, the tlacochcalcatl (roughly a rank equivalent of the ‘chief of armory’), usually the second or third most powerful man in the Aztec hierarchy, was an honorary member of the cuachicqueh.
-Other officers beneath him were known to flaunt their ritzy attires in the form of unusually long wood poles (pamitl) with the feathers and banners fastened to their backs, much like the famed Winged Hussars of Poland.
+Other officers beneath him were known to flaunt their ritzy attires in the form of unusually long wood poles (pamitl) with feathers and banners fastened to their backs, much like the famed Winged Hussars of Poland.

 The Advanced Systems of Military Structure and Communication

-As historian John Pohl mentions (in his book Aztec Warrior AD 1325-1521), the Aztecs had the capacity to raise armies that possibly numbered six figures by sheer virtue of their ability to amass both food and resources.
+As author John Pohl mentions (in his book Aztec Warrior AD 1325-1521), the Aztecs had the capacity to raise armies that possibly numbered six figures by sheer virtue of their ability to amass both food and resources.

 Such impressive logistical feats were achieved with the help of innovative land reclamation techniques, chinampa (shallow lake bed) agricultural advancements, and storage-based infrastructural facilities that acted as strategic supply depots for the marching armies.

 In many ways, the large number of troops fielded by the Aztecs provided them with a tactical advantage in campaigns that went beyond obvious numerical superiority.
 To that end, the Mexica army was often divided into units of 8,000 men known as the xiquipilli.